cbrnr/python-intro-short/04-Functions/04-Functions.md

 ...    print(s)
 ```

-The prompt changes from `>>>` to `...` after the function header, because Python knows that the function definition is incomplete.
+When entering this function definition in the interactive interpreter, the prompt changes from `>>>` to `...` after the first line, because Python knows that the function definition is incomplete.
 As with the regular prompt, do not type the `...` prompt when you define this function in the interactive interpreter.
-If you copy these lines to a script, also make sure not to include the prompts.
+If you copy these lines to a script, make sure to exclude all prompts.

 Notice that running these three lines of code in Python does *not* actually *run* the function &ndash; they *define* the function so that Python now knows that a function `test1` exists.
 We have to *call* this function in order to run it: